tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Website images are saved on website servers.
 When an image loads, what type of request is sent from the client to the server?

-  > "`GET` request"
+  **Answer** `GET` request

 * Explain the client-server model from the perspective of emails.

-  > "Servers provided by companies like Google, Yahoo, Microsoft, etc. are used to store and distribute email messages.
+  **Answer** Servers provided by companies like Google, Yahoo, Microsoft, etc. are used to store and distribute email messages.
 Email applications and internet browsers are clients that are used to specify who emails are sent to and the body of emails.
-Clients are used to submit email content to servers, and then servers distribute the message to the corresponding email targets."
+Clients are used to submit email content to servers, and then servers distribute the message to the corresponding email targets.

 * If time remains, round robin and ask some students to give details about the data they saw transmitted.
 This will allow students to compare what they say with what others saw.
 It will also help students understand some of the common data exchanges, such as user credentials and search queries.

-  > "GET requests"
+  **Answer** GET requests

-  > "POST requests"
+  **Answer** POST requests

-  > "Calls to fetch images"
+  **Answer** Calls to fetch images

 Ask for any remaining questions before moving on.